nik786/kube-learn/ansible.md

 Pull mode is another strategy to increase efficiency.
 As I wrote above, one of the limitations I experienced was my Ansible control host's ability to manage more than 500 forks.
 Pull mode (Ansible-Pull plugin) is a way to spread the processing requirements across the fleet.

-## Mitogen
+# Ansible Mitogen Strategy Plugin

 There is a strategy plugin for Ansible called Mitogen.
 This plugin is able to speed up the performance of your playbooks like magic.

 There are some things to take into account, though.
-There might be conflicts with the current strategies configured in your playbooks and also some tasks my not work with the mitogen_linear strategy (i.e.: raw tasks).
+There might be conflicts with the current strategies configured in your playbooks and also some tasks may not work with the `mitogen_linear` strategy (i.e.: raw tasks).

-To configure it you only have to download it from the Mitogen website, making sure to get the right version for your Ansible version and uncompress it wherever you want.
+To configure it, you only have to download it from the Mitogen website, making sure to get the right version for your Ansible version and uncompress it wherever you want.
+Then you must add this to your configuration file in the `defaults` section. to get the right version for your Ansible version and uncompress it wherever you want.
 Then you must add this to your configuration file in the defaults section.

 [defaults]
 strategy_plugins = /path/to/mitogen/ansible_mitogen/plugins/strategy